The field of dreams – and the stands around it

 Pre-match beers for fans and casual visitors

-Diagonally opposite the S-Bahn station stands the Preußisches Landwirtshaus, an authentic Prussian bar/restaurant with grill terrace and sunken room indoors with a vast TV screen.
-Berliner Eisbein (ham hock) and potato soup with bockwurst are typical dishes.
+Diagonally opposite the S-Bahn station stands the Preußisches Landwirtshaus, an authentic, family-run Prussian bar/restaurant comprising a beer garden and a sunken room indoors with a huge screen for sport.
+Berliner Eisbein (ham hock) and potato soup with bockwurst are typical dishes served after 5pm Mon-Sat, all day Sunday, with special openings on match days.

-A short walk nearer the stadium, the Stadionterrassen offers a simpler menu in a more stripped-down interior that displays pre-war photos of the stadium in construction.
-Bitburger and Schneider Weiße on draught make a welcome change from Kindl.
-It’s in the main building of the Berlin Sports Association that also features a lesser-known bar on its roof terrace facing the Olympiastadion.
+Displayed around the walls, pre-war photos show the stadium in construction, which those serving here back then would have witnessed.
+At the bar, Bitburger and Schneider Weiße on draught make a welcome change from Kindl.
+All this sits in the main building of the Berlin State Sports Association, which also features an open-air bar on its roof terrace directly facing the Olympiastadion.

-By another S-Bahn exit, on the corner of Trakehner Allee and Gutsmuthsweg, the Wurstmaxx Biergarten also purveys Berlin’s famous currywurst, sausage in curry sauce.
+Nearby, at another S-Bahn exit on the corner of Trakehner Allee and Gutsmuthsweg, Wurstmax Biergarten also purveys Berlin’s famous Currywurst, sausage in curry sauce, served on a sun-catching terrace.

 Inside the stadium, beer is 3% proof Carlsberg – don’t forget the deposit on the glasses.